cookiecutter-flask/cookiecutter-flask/{{cookiecutter.app_name}}/README.rst

     cd {{cookiecutter.app_name}}
     pip install -r requirements/dev.txt
     python manage.py server

-You will see a pretty Welcome screen.
+You will see a pretty welcome screen.

-If you have already installed your database.
+Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration:

 ::